 It has now been almost two weeks since Paul George fell awkwardly on a (non-regulation, apparently) basket stanchion after fouling James Harden during a Team USA scrimmage, breaking his leg in spectacularly horrific fashion.
 Forget the Indiana Pacers’ championship hopes; they will be lucky to make the playoffs fielding a starting five which will probably consist of George Hill, Rodney Stuckey (!), C.J.
 Miles, a soon-to-be 34-years-old David West and Roy Hibbert, who at times seems as close to being out of the league as he is to being Defensive Player of the Year.

 But what of George, once pegged as the perfect foil to LeBron James?
 And what of their formerly top-heavy Eastern Conference, in light of the Pacers’ fall?
-Are rivals fans selfish to see this for what it is, a boon for their own teams?
+Are rival fans selfish to see this for what it is, a boon for their own teams?

 To say Richard Linklater’s latest film Boyhood was highly anticipated is a gross understatement.
 Whispers of a movie that featured a main character aging in real time – a 24 for the Roger Ebert wannabes – had been swirling for years, earning the film an almost urban legend status.
 Would we ever see this cinematic Bigfoot?